-PPC, or pay-per-click, advertising is one of the most beneficial advertising tactics for businesses in virtually every industry, and that certainly holds true for industrial companies.
+Pay-per-click (PPC) advertising is one of the most beneficial strategies for promoting businesses in virtually every industry, and that certainly holds true for industrial companies.

 Are you interested in learning more about how paid search for industrial companies fits into your marketing strategy?
 On this page, we’ll talk about how industrial advertising benefits your business and how to run a successful PPC campaign.

-For example, if you create an ad that targets the keyword “industrial companies in [your city],” those ads will be served to users who search that query.
+For example, if you create an ad that targets the keyword “CNC machining services in [your city],” those ads will be served to users who search for that query.

-This means that instead of interrupting their daily activities with advertisements they’re not interested in, you can focus your advertising efforts on reaching them while they’re actively looking for information.
+This means that instead of interrupting their daily activities with advertisements they’re not interested in, you can focus your advertising efforts on reaching them while they’re actively looking for information about your industry.

 Hear What It’s Like to Work With WebFX!